baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 The result of this code is optimal.
 The array `msgs` is placed entirely in read-only memory since it contains no pointer.
 The C code does not have to be rewritten.
 The drawback of this solution is that it is not always applicable.
 If the strings have different lengths it would mean wasting quite a bit of memory since the second dimension of the array has to be that of the length of the longest string plus one.
 The waste gets even bigger if the values `ERR0`, `ERR1`, and `ERR2` are not consecutive and/or do not start with zero.
 Every missing entry would mean, in this case, 17 unused bytes.

-There are other methods available for case which cannot be handled as the example above but none without major code rewrite[10](#_bookmark57).
+There are other methods available for case which cannot be handled as the example above but none without major code rewrite [[10](#_bookmark57)].
 One possible solution for the problem is the following.
 This code is not as elegant as the original code but it is still maintainable.
 Ideally there should be a tool which generates from a description of the strings the appropriate data structures.
-This can be done with a few lines
+This can be done with a few lines.

 > ^10^<a id="_bookmark57"></a>If we would write assembler code we could store offsets relative to a point in the DSO and add the absolute address of the reference point when using the array elements.
 This is unfortunately not possible in C.